nicolechung/Unity2DCheatsheet/README.md

 A cheatsheet for Unity's 2D features.

 ## Physics

+### Rigidbodies
-To make a GameObject under the control of the physics engine, add a rigid body component.
+To make a GameObject under the control of the physics engine, add a _Rigidbody_ component.

+With _Rigidbodies_ do not attempt to move them by Transform properties (rotation, scale, position).
+Instead apply forces.

+### Colliders
+BoxCollider2D
+CircleCollider2D
+PolygonCollider2D

+### Floors, walls, and other motionless elements
+Add a collider to an object, but don't add a Rigidbody component.

 ## Controlling the camera
 For 2D, don’t mess with the Scene Gizmo.
+In Unity 5 the gizmo isn't even available when viewing in "2D" mode:

 ![Scene Gizmo](images/scene-gizmo.png)